Submit a talk to HolyJS 2019 Moscow

 We are interested in talks related to the following topics:

-- Client Side: best practices, performance, memory management;
+- Client Side: best practices, performance, state management;

 - UI development;

 - tools' development with JS;